iotaledger/wallet.rs/docs/docs/libraries/python/api_reference.md

 # API Reference

 :::info
-Please note that in the following APIs will throw an exception if an error occurs.
+The following APIs will throw an exception if an error occurs.
 For all the optional values, the default values are the same as the ones in the [Rust API](../rust/api_reference.md).
 :::